ny4rlk0/Nyanet/README.md

 <br>0.03 Every second, if it is not doing anything else, it checks the DNS servers, and if they have changed, it writes to the screen.
 <br>By looking at the information here, you can understand which warning appears in Virustotal and why.
 <br>
 <br>Sometimes the windivert.sys file gets stuck when trying to delete or close the program.
+(Added logic required to unload windivert driver from kernel in latest release.)
 <br>Run the command line as administrator.
 <br>```sc query windivert```
 <br>```sc stop windivert```